 Telephone: 01993 812760

 These talks were started in Wootton, near Woodstock, to raise funds for a new Village Hall.
-In relaxed, informal surroundings in the current wooden village hall, you can hear some excellent speakers and enjoy a glass of wine, all for £6.
-Recent and future speakers include Sir Geoffrey Howe, Jon Snow and Baroness Greenfield.
-There is approximately one talk each month.
+In relaxed, informal surroundings in the current wooden village hall, you can hear some excellent speakers and enjoy a glass of wine, all for £8.
+Past speakers include Sir Geoffrey Howe, Jon Snow and Baroness Greenfield.

 Access: two steps up to the village hall